cedadev/ceda-div-hugo-hinode/content/news/updates/2018/2018-07-16-third-annual-jasmin-conference-presentations-available-now.md

 Jonathan Churchill, JASMIN Systems Architect and Manager for STFC's Scientific Computing Department said:

-"We are really excited to welcome researchers in our JASMIN user community to the conference to find out about the fantastic work they have been using JASMIN for and to discuss how we can improve the platform to aid their future research."
+>"We are really excited to welcome researchers in our JASMIN user community to the conference to find out about the fantastic work they have been using JASMIN for and to discuss how we can improve the platform to aid their future research."
-{.blockquote}

 JASMIN is a Natural Environment Research Council Facility (NERC) hosted by the Science and Technology Facilities Council (STFC).
 The event was hosted by CEDA, who jointly manage JASMIN with STFC's [Scientific Computing Department](http://www.scd.stfc.ac.uk/).​